 Sometimes military bases offer things that are not offered out in town, such as a commissary, bowling alley, swimming pools, chapel, community events… all are usually close by on a military installation.
 Many families really enjoy these perks.
 As Stephanie M. pointed out, “There are amenities galore!
 A beach at the end of the street, splash pad across the street, nice community centers to use for any events, concerts in the park from our patio, being within walking/biking distance to everything, the convenience of free house maintenance, community appreciation events like free car washes and movies in the park!”
 Jessica S. had us sold with this simple sentence: “Starbucks within walking distance is probably my favorite thing when we are living on base!”

 When a service member works only a few short miles from home, it can mean more family time together.
 They might come home for lunch, or make it home earlier in the evening without a commute.
 Nichole W. says, “Traffic can be terrible, especially at Fort Hood.
 So instead of a 20 or 30 minute commute, my husband had only a five minute drive.”

 Some off base locations offer larger or nicer homes for the same amount of BAH.
 Base housing has been rebuilt or renovated at some locations.
 Rebecca A. shared, “The housing is really nice and we get more for our BAH than we would off post in this area.”

 One of our favorite quotes comes from Stacey F. “Sure there are frustrations with a small community, but as adults we can chose to put silly behaviors aside and enjoy where we are.
 I’m not sure we would have given base housing a chance before this.
-But now I truly do believe that while where you live does matter.
-How you chose to live there is what matters the most!”
+But now I truly do believe that where you live does matter, but how you chose to live there is what matters the most!”